discordutilitybot/utilitybot/.github/README.md

 ## Security
 To report security/vulnerabilities in the bot or code, contact security@utilitybot.co

-## Help
+## Help and Support
 The default command to get help is u!help.
-## Join our community/support discord for support, or just to chat with other users!
+You can also join our community/support discord for support, or just to chat with other users!
 [![JOINSERVER](https://discord.com/api/guilds/742193197673087027/widget.png?style=banner4)](https://discord.gg/BBQc6X)